thompsonplyler/thompsonplyler/README.md

 I love making things that help people or make them smile.
 My focus as a developer is on JavaScript/React and Ruby/Rails, but I've picked up bits and pieces of other tools along the way.
-I also maintained my CCNA for years, and while I haven't worked as a sysadmin for many years, I love learning about and understanding all the moving pieces and data of the computers themselves and the TCP/IP (etc.) that ties them all together, apart from code.
+I also maintained my CCNA for years, and while I haven't worked as a sysadmin for a long time, I love learning about and understanding all the moving pieces and data of the computers themselves and the TCP/IP (etc.) that ties them all together, apart from code.

 Proud to work on the Enterprise education team at [Flatiron School](https://flatironschool.com/), where we're helping to educate and empower the next generation of makers and dreamers.